Prototype your own Scheme

 Implementing the Scheme

-Now we want to implement the trait for our previously defined struct.
+The next step is to implement the trait for our previously defined struct.

 impl PrivKeyEncryption for PrivKRingLWE {